monkphin/HobbySub/README.md

     <img src="docs/wireframes/homepage.png">
 ##  [Schema](#schema)
-In order to minimise the data I needed to design tables for and to enhance security.
-I fell back on using DJango's inbuilt users functionality.
-Additionally for security reasons I have made efforts to not store anything for billing on the site  - this way if the site suffers a breach, while PII (Personally identifiable information) such as home addresses, email addresses, names etc. Will be available.
-Card details are not at risk.
-Meaning the impact should be less significant.
-These are all handled by stripe.
+To enhance security and streamline data management, I opted to leverage Django's built-in User model for authentication and user management.
+This decision minimised the need for custom table designs while taking advantage of Django's proven security mechanisms, such as password hashing and session management.

+For payment processing, all sensitive billing information is exclusively handled by Stripe.
+This means that no credit card details are stored on the site itself, significantly reducing risk in the event of a data breach.
+While PII (Personally Identifiable Information) like home addresses, email addresses, and names are stored for order fulfillment, payment data remains isolated and protected by Stripe's secure environment.
+This separation ensures that the financial impact of any potential breach is minimised.

   <img src="docs/erd.png">
 | Model                  | Purpose                                                                                                                                                                             | Key Fields                                                                                                                                                                                                                                       | Relationships                                                                                     |